kariya/brainfuck-hp50g/README.md

 ## Caution
 If brainf*ck code goes to infinite loop, there's no way to interrupt it.
-You might have a paper clip to reset the calculator.
+You might need a paper clip to reset the calculator.

 ## How to compile